Hunger and Health

 - Greater Cleveland Food Bank - The foodbank's Food Rx partnership begins with screening patients for food insecurity at the health care facility.
 Patients who screen positive are referred to the foodbank's Help Center, where they are directed to free local food resources and receive SNAP application completion assistance.
 The foodbank also partners with local providers to host Food as Medicine clinics on-site at health care campuses.

 To read more about our network's approach to Hunger and Health initiatives, take a look at our Putting Food to Work as Medicine brief.
 Ready for next steps?
-Contact Joree Novotny, director of external affairs, to be connected to the appropriate staff member at your regional foodbank.
+Contact Zach Reat, director of health initiatives, to be connected to the appropriate staff member at your regional foodbank.

 A Managed Care Organization, Insurance Provider, or Other Stakeholder